mja279/Read-Me-Generator/sampleREADME.md

   # Contributing

-  always give credit where it's due!
+  Please give credit where credit is due!

   # Tests

   To run tests, run the following command:
-  > npm tests
+  > npm test

   # Questions